cloudmedialab-uv/k8sidecar-go-lib/README.md

 he Sidecar library provides two custom function types for handling HTTP requests and responses: `TriFunction` and `QuaFunction`.

 -   `TriFunction` takes in an HTTP request, an HTTP response writer, and a FilterChain.
--   `QuaFunction` takes in an HTTP request, an HTTP response writer, a cloud event, and a FilterChain.
+-   `QuaFunction` takes in an HTTP request, an HTTP response writer, a Cloud Event, and a FilterChain.

 To use the Sidecar library, define your functions based on the `TriFunction` or `QuaFunction` type.
 Then, instantiate a `SidecarFilter` struct and assign your function to the `TriFunction` or `QuaFunction` field.
 Finally, call the Listen method on your SidecarFilter instance.